 Eric Clapton Vows To Quit Touring At 70

-Legendary rocker Eric Clapton has vowed to quit touring once he hits 70 in three years' time.
+Legendary guitarist Eric Clapton has vowed to quit touring once he hits 70 in three years' time.

 The 67-year-old musician loves performing, but hates long journeys while on the road, so he counteracts his woes by spending huge amounts of money on first-class travel.